GoogleCloudPlatform/community/tutorials/kubernetes-engine-convert-fluentbit/index.md

 1. Click **Run Query**.

 1. In the **Logs field explorer**, select **test-logger** for **CONTAINER_NAME** and you should see logs from our test containers.
-Expand one the log entry and you can see the log message from your container is stored as a string in the `log` field under `jsonPayload` regardless of its original format.
+Expand one of the log entries, and you can see the log message from your container is stored as a string in the `log` field under `jsonPayload` regardless of its original format.
 Additional info such as timestamp is also added to the log field.

     ![fluentbit-filter-before](fluentbit-filter-before1.png)

-## Options to convert the logs
+## Options to transform the logs

 As you see earlier, the `log` field is a long string.
-You have multiple options to convert it to a json structure.
-Those options all involve using Fluent Bit [filters](https://docs.fluentbit.io/manual/pipeline/filters) and you also need some understanding of the format of your raw logs.
+You have multiple options to transform it to a json structure.
+Those options all involve using Fluent Bit [filters](https://docs.fluentbit.io/manual/pipeline/filters) and you also need some understanding of the format for your raw log messages.

+### Use teh JSON filter

+If your log messages are already in json format like the example in the previous screenshot, you can use the JSON filter to parse them and view them in `jsonPayload`.
+However, before you do that you need to have another pair of parser and filter to remove the extraneous data.
+For example, use the following parser to extract your log string:

+        [PARSER]
+            Name        containerd
+            Format      regex
+            Regex       ^(?<time>.+) (?<stream>stdout|stderr) [^ ]* (?<log>.*)$
+            Time_Key    time
+            Time_Format %Y-%m-%dT%H:%M:%S.%L%z

+And use the following filters to transform the log messages:

+        [FILTER]
+            Name         parser
+            Match        kube.*
+            Key_Name     log
+            Reserve_Data True
+            Parser       containerd

+        [FILTER]
+            Name         parser
+            Match        kube.*
+            Key_Name     log
+            Parser       json

+You can view a complete example in [fluentbit-configmap-json.yaml](kubernetes/fluentbit-configmap-json.yaml).

 ### Use the Lua and JSON filter

-The [Lua filter](https://docs.fluentbit.io/manual/pipeline/filters/lua) allows you to modify the incoming records using custom [Lua](https://www.lua.org/) scripts.
+Sometimes, your log strings have an embedded json structure or they are not well-formed in json.
+In that case, you can use the [Lua filter](https://docs.fluentbit.io/manual/pipeline/filters/lua), which allows you to modify the incoming records using custom [Lua](https://www.lua.org/) scripts.

 For example, the following code will extract a string enclosed between `{` and `}` and use it to replace the original `log` field.